In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 Don’t be like me.
 Here are the tips on how you can maximize your passive income.

-- Have a goal.
+- Have a financial goal.
 Be purposeful.
 Does your wish to have more income is to pay for your kid’s education or buy a vehicle?
 Your goal will stop you from making the wrong choices along the way.

 - Be patient.
 The way to building wealth is to let money work for you, and that includes letting the element of time in compound interest.
 This is especially true with time deposits.